davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

 4. If you see this output, then you just ran your first C program for this class!
 Hopefully this gives you a clear idea about how C development will work in this class.

-#### Makefiles: Multi-File Compiling

-1. It seems a bit strange that your executable would be named something arbitrary like `a.out`.
+5. It seems a bit strange that your executable would be named something arbitrary like `a.out`.
 To instruct the compiler to output the executable under a different name, you can use the `-o <name>` flag.

     ```bash
     $ gcc -Wall -o helloworld hwk0.c
     ```

-    This would output the binary as `helloworld`, and you can run it using `./helloworld`.
+    This would output the binary as `helloworld`, and you can run it using `./helloworld` on the command-line.

+#### Makefiles: Multi-File Compiling

-2. As your programs grow in complexity, good programming practice teaches us to split the program into multiple files (as you do in Java).
+1. As your programs grow in complexity, good programming practice teaches us to split the program into multiple files (as you do in Java).
 The problem is that, unlike Java, the `gcc` does not automatically resolve file dependencies.
 If a file `AAA.c` uses functions that are defined elsewhere in `BBB.c`, then `BBB.c` must be compiled first into an object file (ends with `.o`) before `AAA.c` can be compiled.

-3. To manage dependencies, you need to create a file called `Makefile` and it's usually put in the same directory as all your source code.
+2. To manage dependencies, you need to create a file called `Makefile` and it's usually put in the same directory as all your source code.
 A `Makefile` contains rules and allows you to determine the order in which files are compiled.
 They are absolutely imperative for managing larger C projects.

-4. Let's see an example.
+3. Let's see an example.
 Suppose we're writing a project that contains the following files:
   - `queue.h` -- contains the shared variables, constants, and function declarations of queues
   - `queue.c` -- contains the implementation of queue functions
   - `defs.h` -- contains some other declarations, like structs and other constants unrelated to the queue
   - `main.c`-- contains the `main()` method and uses the things declared in `queue.h` and `defs.h`

-5. Here's an example `Makefile`, with 3 rules (`all`, `queue.o`, and `clean`).
+4. Here's an example `Makefile`, with 3 rules (`all`, `queue.o`, and `clean`).
 Each rule has the following syntax:

     ```makefile
     <ruleName>: <list of dependencies>